Boracay Mansion: Background

-Reported by the Philippine Center for Investigative Journalism as one of President Joseph Estrada's 17 palatial properties, it became one of the focal points of his impeachment trial in 2001.
+Reported by the Philippine Center for Investigative Journalism as one of President Joseph Estrada's 17 palatial properties, it became one of the focal points of his impeachment trial at the Philippine Senate in 2001.

 The property occupied by the mansion was bought by St. Peter's Holdings Corp. on October 1, 1999, but the owner of the firm, Jose Yulo, has stated that the real owner of the mansion was Jaime Dichaves, a friend of Estrada.
 Estrada denied owning the mansion, saying he only borrowed the property from Dichaves.

 The mansion occupied 7145 sqm of two adjacent lots in the historic and posh neighborhood of New Manila in Quezon City.
 The moniker "Boracay Mansion" was inspired by the powdery white sand said to have been brought from Boracay to adorn its pool equipped with a wave and mist-making machine.
 Tropical cabanas once adorned the pool area, with the two-storey white mansion as the focal point.
 A presumed Presidential Security Group facility, a pelota court and treehouses once adorned the property.
+New San Jose Builders applied for barangay permits to renovate the site in 2000.

+During Estrada's corruption trial at the Sandiganbayan, bank officers testified that Estrada bought the Boracay Mansion for his favored mistress Laarni Enriquez.
+Yulo, Estrada's adviser for housing affairs, facilitated the purchased of the Boracay Mansion using Estrada's "Jose Velarde" bank account.
+The Sandigayanbayan convicted Estrada for plunder in 2007 and sentenced him to reclusión perpetua.